Master the Art of Trading

 Parabolic Blow-Off

 Late-stage acceleration often looks exciting right before sharp reversal.
-Pros look for exhaustion, not euphoria.
+Pros look for exhaustion.

 A strategy is more than an entry.
 It needs market conditions, trigger rules, invalidation, and profit-taking logic.